The Economy of Guilt (2010) | Audio-Installation

 24 minutes/ 16 channel audio installation ca. 5m x 5m / 16 passive speakers, 16 speaker stands / audio cable / 24 track HD digital recorder / 2 x 8 channel audio amplifier

-Collective responsibility, collective guilt, and collective absolution, are key to the functioning of many systems in our society.
+Collective responsibility, collective guilt, and collective absolution, are key to how many societal systems function.
 Some are guiltier than others, but all are responsible.
-And in the end, the question remains: Who is to blame, when we are all responsible?
+And in the end, who is to blame?

-The installation in collaboration with Adrian Sievering compromises 16 loudspeakers in a grid system.
-From each individual speaker one voice can be heard, which together as a collective recount an abstract guilt in the form of a fictitious litany.
+The installation in collaboration with Adrian Sievering consists of 16 loudspeakers laid out in a grid system.
+A different voice can be heard on every speaker, which together in a collective recounts an abstract expression of guilt in the form of a fictitious litany.

-Over the duration of 24 minutes, the speakers repeat variations of a standardised text, which oscillates from phases of collectivity, to phases of chaos and individuality.
-The resulting dynamic overrides the anonymity of the speakers, and invites the viewer to identify himself with the collective; his fascination in its ritual, seduces him to take part.
-The standardisation and constant repitition of personal guilt, banalises its very meaning.
+Over the duration of 24 minutes, the speakers repeat variations of this text, oscillating between phases of collectivity, chaos and individuality.
+The resulting dynamic overrides the anonymity of the speakers, and invites the viewer to identify themselves with the collective; the ritual seduces them to take part.
+The standardisation and constant repetition of personal guilt, renders its very meaning banal.

 Comments